linuxserver/docker-tvheadend/README.md

   containrrr/watchtower \
   --run-once tvheadend
   ```

+**Note:** We do not endorse the use of Watchtower as a solution to automated updates of existing Docker containers.
+In fact we generally discourage automated updates.
+However, this is a useful tool for one-time manual updates of containers where you have forgotten the original parameters.
+In the long term, we highly recommend using Docker Compose.

 * You can also remove the old dangling images: `docker image prune`

 ## Building locally